aloisdeniel/aloisdeniel.github.io/_posts/2018-01-24-flutter-json-serialization.md

 To generate the `*.g.dart` files, run the `dart tool/build.dart` command.

-### 5°) Use it
+### 6°) Use it

-To deserialize you JSON from your string, we need to plug the `StandardJsonPlugin` to serializers first.
+To deserialize your JSON from your string, we need to plug the `StandardJsonPlugin` to serializers first.
 Use the `standardSerializers.deserializeWith` method to instantiate you object from you decoded JSON.

 ```dart
 import 'package:<YOUR PROJECT ID>/model.dart';